yuka2875/furima-36473/README.md

 ### Association
-- belongs_to :users
+- belongs_to :user
-- has_one :items
+- has_one :item
-- has_one :addresses
+- has_one :addresse